 DNS The Domain Name System (DNS) is how the Internet translates domain or website names into Internet addresses or URLs.
 Your ISP will provide you with at least one DNS Server IP Address.
-If you wish to use another, type that IP Address in one of these fields.
-You can type up to three DNS Server IP Addresses here.
-The Router will use these for quicker access to functioning DNS servers.
-Otherwise, leave this blank.
+If you wish to utilize another, enter that IP Address in one of these fields.
+You can enter up to three DNS Server IP Addresses here.
+The Router will utilize these for quicker access to functioning DNS servers.

-WINS The Windows Internet Naming Service (WINS) manages each PC's interaction with the Internet.
+WINS Windows Internet Naming Service (WINS) manages each PC's interaction with the Internet.
 If you use a WINS server, enter that server's IP Address here.
 Otherwise, leave this blank.

-DHCP Clients Table Click the DHCP Clients Table button to show the current DHCP Client data.
-(This data is stored in temporary memory and changes periodically.)
+DHCP Client Table Click on the Client Table button to show the current DHCP Client information.
+(This information is stored in temporary memory, so the list of clients could disappear.)